typisttech/vagrant-trellis-cert/README.md

 ## Going super lazy

-If the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin is installed, we can run the command on Vagrant state changes like `vagrant up` and `vagrant reload`.
-Add these line into Trellis' `Vagrantfile`:
+If the [vagrant-triggers](https://github.com/emyl/vagrant-triggers) plugin is installed, we can run the command on Vagrant state changes like `vagrant provision`.
+Add these lines into Trellis' `Vagrantfile`:

 ```ruby
 # Vagrantfile